WildCoLab/WildCo_Single_Site_Exploration/README.md

 # Single Site Exploration and data export
-R code to explore the data from WildCo standardised data - not to run this script on data exported from Wild3 you will first need to run the standardiser script (Mitch?).
+R code to explore the data from WildCo standardised data.

+**Note** to run this script on data exported from Wild3 you will first need to run the standardiser script: WildCo_DB_to_Standardized.R

 This script allows you to: